codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

     We added `-dev` to the application name to differentiate it from other applications we'll create.
   * **Runtime**: The runtime to associate with the application, `demo-runtime` for the quick start.
   * **Name for YAML file**: The name of the application's configuration manifest, assigned on commit to Git.
 By default, the manifest is assigned the application name.
-    You can click the Edit icon and change the name, if you want to.
+    You can click the Edit icon and change the name if you want to.

   >**NOTE**
   You cannot change the application definitions once you continue to the Configuration settings.